kuhnandrasgabor/CV/generated/everything-included_output_en.md

 #### Realistic Architectural Visualization

 I had been designing and rendering my house for some time when an opportunity to do do some freelance work came up.
 I had a 1-day deadline to create 3D renderings to apply to a government grant for renovating a condo's yard.
-I took some photos of the sites, measured them and sketched it out in Blender, quickly made some materials and textures, and rendered it out in Cycles.
+I took some photos of the sites, measured them and sketched it out in **Blender**, quickly made some materials and textures, and rendered it out in **Cycles**.
 The result was a realistic rendering of the yard.
 The grant was won, and the yard was renovated for two different buildings.

 * Realistic rendering
 * Solar gain analysis